How Much Is Couples Therapy?

 How long should couples therapy last?

-The American Association for Marriage and Family Therapy reports that the average couple takes around 12 counseling sessions to reach their goals.
-But couples therapy can last for different lengths of time.
-It depends on many factors, such as the therapist's approach, the issues, and the intended outcome.
+While the American Association for Marriage and Family Therapy reports that the average couple takes around 12 counseling sessions to reach their goals — this can be viewed as a ballpark estimate.
+The actual length depends on many factors, such as the therapist's approach, the issues, and the intended outcome.

 What factors affect couples counseling costs?